-The Washington State University student organization affiliated with the Association for Women in Science (AWIS) was recognized for its STEM advocacy activity this past year in Spokane.
+The Association for Women in Science (AWIS) Inland Northwest-Washington State University affiliated student organization was recognized for its activity in STEM advocacy this past year in Spokane.

 AWIS is a global network with 80 grassroots chapters and affiliates connecting more than 100,000 professionals in STEM worldwide.
 The WSU group, based on the WSU Health Sciences campus in Spokane, was selected as one of 10 affiliates nationwide for the AWIS STAR Award.

-The AWIS Star Award, announced in April, honors the affiliate groups which have accomplished key objectives outlined in the group’s strategic plan.
-According to AWIS, the WSU affiliated activities over the past year have focused on breaking down the systemic issues women in STEM face, which was a key factor in the group’s selection for the award.
+The AWIS Star Award, announced in April, honors the affiliates and chapters that have accomplished key objectives outlined in the group’s strategic plan.
+According to AWIS, the WSU-affiliated activities over the past year have focused on breaking down the systemic issues women in STEM face, which was a key factor in the group’s selection for the award.
 WSU AWIS activities included two leadership summits, a series of special topic events that covered issues ranging from time management to implicit bias, involvement fairs, and work on a childcare subsidy program for students.

 WSU AWIS officers include: